-- Higher density development comprising of dwelling types and designs that achieve a consistent theme; - Regular and formal building lines; - Storey heights will be limited to between 2 to 2.5 storeys; - Street typologies including streets with dedicated footways, cycleways and shared surfaces; - Changes of surface materials will occur at squares and road junctions indicating different categories of streets and aid in wayfinding; - Apartments, terraced, semi-detached and detached dwellings with a range of parking typologies deployed; - Roofscapes will predominately pitch front to back with variation limited to corner plots and vistas and focal buildings; - Flint knapping with brick quoins to form the boundary treatment with frontages varying between 1-2M to help emulate the typical village character; and - Landscaped swale corridors with regular tree planting will run along the primary and secondary streets in-between the carriageway and footway/cycleway.
+- Higher density development comprising of dwelling types and designs that achieve a consistent theme. - Regular and formal building lines - Storey heights will be limited to up to 3 storey - A variety of street typologies will be prevalent throughout the character area including streets with dedicated footways and cycleways and shared surfaces. - Changes of surface materials will occur at squares and road junctions indicating different categories of streets and aid in wayfinding - Apartments, terraced, semi-detached and detached dwellings with a range of parking typologies deployed - Dwellings will use a range of entrance canopy designs - Roofscapes will predominately pitch front to back with variation limited to corner plots and vistas and focal buildings - Landscaped swale corridors with regular tree planting will run along the primary and secondary streets in-between the carriageway and footway/cycleway - Frontages will be 1-2m unless featuring frontage parking.